FOSSBOSS/BangorMakerspace_website/README.md

 add a line to render lolcode as text.
 Add others as needed text/plain                            txt lol;

-*** pretty sure we dont need that second location tag but whatever Im leaving it for now. sudo vim /etc/nginx/sites-enabled/default
+sudo vim /etc/nginx/sites-enabled/default

 server {